deco-cx/deco/README.md

 ## Live scripts

-Live ships some utilitary scripts which you can add to your as needed.
+Live ships some utilitary scripts which you can add to your project as needed.

 ### HTML to Component script